Here's the dirty truth: even seasoned entrepreneurs and online creators sometimes find designing product landing pages to be a nightmare.

 Adding elements of social proof to your product landing page helps build trust with skeptical visitors and maximizes your chances of them signing up or buying.
 There are several ways you can add social proof to your landing pages:

-- Include reviews from customers (all those stars can do wonders for your conversion rate)
+- Include positive reviews from customers (all those stars can do wonders for your conversion rate)

 - Embed Tweets, Instagram posts, or other social media posts people share about your product